pelicanmedia/Dashboard/README.md

-#Pi Kitchen Dashboard
+#Dashboard
 #####Because thrift store monitors still need things to do.

-This project turns your monitor and Raspberry Pi into a simple, skinnable time and weather dashboard for your kitchen.
-Want it in your living room? **Too bad.**
+This project turns your monitor and Raspberry Pi into a simple, skinnable time and weather dashboard.

 ![alt text](https://lh5.googleusercontent.com/OvyLwyLtXF69AJ-8U68OPnLXhZNwOPG7JYv5i-fa_44=w1167-h875-no "Pi Kitchen Dashboard")